The Origin Of Turks

 Rapid developments in the Turkish language and culture toot place during the time of the Anatolia Principalities.
 In this period, the Turkish language began to be used in the sciences and in literature, and became the official language of the Principalities.
 New medreses were established and progress was made in the medical sciences during this period.

-On the other hand, the technical superiohttps://nickkouzos.com/images/The%20or9.jpgrity of the Ottoman army began to be evident during the reign of Selim I. The Ottomans has added, in addition to the major part of east Anatolia, the lands considered holy in the Islamic world-Mecca and Medine and their territories.
+On the other hand, the technical superiority of the Ottoman army began to be evident during the reign of Selim I. The Ottomans have added, in addition to the major part of east Anatolia, the lands considered holy in the Islamic world-Mecca and Medine and their territories.

 The Ottoman empire continued to acquire territory until the middle of the 17th century.
 In 1683, it suffered its first major defeat in the siege of Vienna.